-This article will provide an in-depth exploration of rescue breathing, covering its fundamental aspects, including its purpose, step-by-step procedures, and the critical role it plays in sustaining life until professional medical assistance arrives.
+This comprehensive guide offers an in-depth exploration of rescue breathing, a crucial emergency technique, elaborating on its fundamental aspects like purpose, detailed step-by-step procedures, and its vital role in life preservation until professional medical assistance arrives.

 Before initiating rescue breathing, it's vital to ensure safety for both the rescuer and the victim.
 The steps include checking for airway obstruction and recognizing breathing difficulties.